If you have goods to declare in excess of the allowance and commercial goods, please go to the red Customs point.

 - If you are unsure about your duty/tax free entitlement, go to the Customs enquiry point.

-To find out exactly what you can take through Customs (for the UK or any other country), visit our Customs allowances page.
+To find out exactly what you can take through Customs (for the UK or any other country), visit our Duty Free Allowances page.

 For further information visit the HM Revenue & Customs website or call 0845 010 9000.